jakelauer/theseus/src/lib/Refineries/README.md

 ## Overview

-The Theseus library introduces Refineries and RefineryComplexes as foundational tools for state management.
+Theseus introduces Refineries and RefineryComplexes as foundational tools for state management.
 Refineries facilitate data transformations through both singular mutations and sequential, chained transformations.
 RefineryComplexes enable grouping of these Refineries for more complex and organized state evolution scenarios.

 ## Refineries